 If you are a new business owner and just started selling products, you might have heard the word SKU used a lot.
-So, what is an SKU?
+So, what is an SKU and why is it important?

 SKU is a crucial term for inventory management, and it should be defined correctly to ensure your business runs smoothly.